Contract of Bailment:

-Section 163 of the contract act,1872 lays down that the bailor is entitled to claim any increase or profit, which may have accrued from goods bailed.
+Section 163 of the contract act, of 1872 lays down that the bailor is entitled to claim any increase or profit, which may have accrued from goods bailed.

 Right to sue:

-Section 180 of the contract act,1872 the bailor may sue the bailee for breach of the contract if the goods are not returned or disposed of off as directed by the bailor.
-The bailor may sue third persons damage or take the bailed property from bailee’s possession.
+Section 180 of the contract act,1872 the bailor may sue the bailee for breach of the contract if the goods are not returned or disposed of as directed by the bailor.
+The bailor may sue third persons for damage or take the bailed property from the bailee’s possession.

 Duties of Bailee:

-A bailee is that person to whom the goods are delivered.
+A bailee is a person to whom the goods are delivered.
 His duties are as follows:

 Duty to take care of Goods:

-Section 151 of the contract act,1872 provides that in all cases of bailment the bailee is bound to take as much care of the goods bailed to him as a man of ordinary prudence would take of his own goods of the same bulk, quality and value as the goods bailed.
+Section 151 of the contract act, of 1872 provides that in all cases of bailment, the bailee is bound to take as much care of the goods bailed to him as a man of ordinary prudence would take of his own goods of the same bulk, quality, and value as the goods bailed.

 Duty not to make unauthorized use of Goods:

-Section 154 of the contract act,1872, it is the duty of the bailee to use the goods according to the terms of bailment.
+Section 154 of the contract act, of 1872, it is the duty of the bailee to use the goods according to the terms of bailment.
 If the bailee makes unauthorized use of the goods/products bailed, he is susceptible to make compensation to the bailor for any damage arising to the goods/products by such use.

 Duty not to mix Goods:

-Section 157 of the contract act,1872 it is also the duty of a bailee that he should not mix his own goods with those of the bailor without the bailor’s consent.
+Section 157 of the contract act,1872 it is also the duty of a bailee he should not to mix his own goods with those of the bailor without the bailor’s consent.

 Duty to Return Goods:

-Section 160 of the contract act,1872 lays down that it is the duty of the bailee to return or deliver according to the bailor’s direction, the goods bailed without a demand.
+Section 160 of the contract act, of 1872 lays down that it is the duty of the bailee to return or deliver according to the bailor’s direction, the goods bailed without a demand.

 Rights of Bailee: